The Best American Funds for 401(k) Retirement Savers

 - 10-year annualized return: 12.4%

-- Best for: Conservative investors in search of a stable stock fund.
+- Best for: Conservative investors who want a low-volatility stock fund

 American Funds Target Date Retirement Series: BUY